 Bazaar Różyckiego

 Besides the same old marketplace fare like hats, scarves, toys, footwear, and purses, today you can locate uncommon and uncommon items in some of the rundown stalls (I’m speaking polyester wedding attire, fits, and, if the rumors are authentic, fake IDs and illegal contraband from Russia).
-While you’re right here, don’t forget to get pyzy (potato balls), a neighborhood delicacy bought via elderly ladies out of trolleys, and spot if you can capture an overall performance by way of the market’s resident band.
+While you’re right here, don’t forget to get pyzy (potato balls), a neighborhood delicacy bought via elderly ladies out of trolleys, and spot if you can capture an overall performance through the market’s resident band.

 Park Pulaski